mgrman/BlazorWith3d/README.md

     - Screen (0,0) in center (positive in direction of top right) range: -1;1
     - World X:right, Y: up, Z : toCamera
     - camera looks in NegativeZ
-    - Rotation order X, Y, Z (when going local to world) but can be chosen
+    - Rotation order Z, X, Y (when going local to world) but can be chosen

 ### Unity WebGL (interop with Unity WASM via Binary Interop API)